 Release Date: Nov.
 5, 2021

-The Eternals has completed principal photography and is on post-production.
-Chloe Zhao is directing from a script by Matthew and Ryan Firpo.
-Marvel described the film as an “epic story, spanning thousands of years, features a group of immortal heroes forced out of the shadows to reunite against mankind’s oldest enemy, The Deviants.”
+Acclaimed Nomadland helmer (and Oscar winner!)
+Chloe Zhao is directing Marvel’s Eternals from a script by Matthew and Ryan Firpo.
+Marvel described the film as an “epic story, spanning thousands of years” that features “a group of immortal heroes forced out of the shadows to reunite against mankind’s oldest enemy, The Deviants.”

 The cast features Richard Madden as Ikaris, Kumail Nanjiani as Kingo, Lauren Ridloff as Makkari, Brian Tyree Henry as Phastos, Salma Hayek as Ajak, Lia McHugh as Sprite, Don Lee as Gilgamesh, Angelina Jolie as Thena, Gemma Chan as Sersi, and Kit Harrington as Dane Whitman, the Black Knight.

-This one was another victim of the release date shuffle, having moved from February of 2021 to November of that year.
-We’ll get to see Jack Kirby‘s wildest creations eventually!
+This one was another victim of the release date shuffle, but we’ll finally get to see Jack Kirby‘s wildest creations soon enough!

 Release Date: Dec.
 17, 2021

-The next Spider-Man movie finally has a title!
+The next Spider-Man movie looks like a big one!
 Spider-Man: No Way Home will once again take place in the MCU since Marvel and Sony solved their differences, good sense prevailed, and Tom Holland’s Peter Parker will remain a vital part of the Marvel Cinematic Universe.